therealdealneil/my-cli/README.md

 ````

 ## Installation
-This repository includes a Makefile that will install `my-cli` and all of its subcommands into `/usr/local/bin`:
+These commands will install `my-cli` and all of its subcommands into `/usr/local/bin`:

 ````bash
 $ my-cli --install